catmaid/CATMAID/sphinx-doc/source/installation.rst

 2. CPython 3.8, 3.9 or PyPy3.8 (CPython 3.8 is recommended)

-To get the required PostgreSQL version for Debian-based systems, such as Ubuntu, you have to add the officical Postgres repository as an `extra Apt repository <https://wiki.postgresql.org/wiki/Apt>`_ (if you haven't done so already)::
+To get the required PostgreSQL version for Debian-based systems, such as Ubuntu, you have to add the official Postgres repository as an `extra Apt repository <https://wiki.postgresql.org/wiki/Apt>`_ (if you haven't done so already)::